raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-In this step you are going to work a lot in the **Paint Editor** where there are two graphics settings: **vector** and **bitmap**.
+In this step you are going to work a lot in the **Paint editor** where there are two graphics settings: **vector** and **bitmap**.
 Build your confidence with these graphic settings when developing sprite costumes by exploring the **How to...** below.

 --- collapse ---
 ---

-title: Vector and bitmap graphics in the Costume Editor
+title: Vector and bitmap graphics in the Costume editor

 ---

-The **Costume Editor** automatically opens in the vector graphic setting.
+The **Costume editor** automatically opens in the vector graphic setting.

 ![Vector](images/challenge2-vector.png){:width="400px"}